How to Electronically Sign a Word Document: The Complete Guide

 Why electronically signing a Word document isn’t a good idea

-While it does offer the option, Word wasn’t designed as an electronic signature tool.
+While it does offer the option, Word wasn’t designed as a digital signature tool.
 Besides the lengthy process of adding signatures to a document, it also leaves room for human error.
 And if your clients don’t have digital signature certificates, the procedure gets even more complicated.

 Imagine you’re sending a contract in Word to five different people and you need all of their signatures.
-In the best-case scenario where everyone has a digital signature certificate, that would mean:
+In the best-case scenario of the signing process, everyone has a digital signature certificate, which would mean:

 2. Running the risk of accidental changes.
 Since all the signatures in a Word document become invalid after a change, any minor mistake will mean repeating the process above over again.
 For example, if you collected three signatures and the fourth person accidentally deletes a space, you’ll be back at square one.